Skip to content ↓

 Learning Update

-P.E.: Rugby with Mr Mali and Stevenage, and Gymnastics with Mrs Bissmire.
+• P.E.: Handball with Mrs Bell and Stevenage, and OAA (Outdoor Adventure Activities) with Mrs Bissmire.

-Click on the links below to see what the children in Year 4 will be learning in the Autumn Term.
+Click on the links below to see what the children in Year 4 will be learning in the Spring Term.